Gain the confidence, knowledge, and skills to work with any client

 - Interpret realistic opportunities and earning potential for the Post-Rehabilitation Specialist.

 - Distinguish how to market, promote and utilize the advanced training and skillset as a CPRS

-The course is delivered as recorded instructor led, online lecture format.
-Students will need computer with internet access.
+The course is delivered as a recorded instructor-led, online lecture.
+Students will need a computer with internet access.
 Students can begin any time and go at their own pace.

 The admission requirements for this program are as follows:

 - Must be 19-years of age or older